mobm65/ML-S/README.md

 The unsupervised algorithm KMeans Clustering.
 K-means follows a number of steps.
 The first step is to randomly select k centroids, where k is equal to the number of clusters you choose, I chose three because there are three species of penguins.
 I first ran a seaborn scattergraph which illustrates where the penguins are plotted with regard to bill length and depth.
 The Kmeans algorithm shows the species as 0 (Amelie), 1 (Gentoo) and 2 (Chinstrap).
 To check the prediction value of the algorithm I next randomly selected an array of two instances of penguins.
 The answer showed them to be 0 (Amelie) and 1 (Gentoo) which they were.
 I used StandardScaler, which subtracts the mean from each features and then scales to the unit variance.
 I then used pipeline to train the data, the outputs of the first step become the inputs of the next which allows the clusters to become more identifiable.

 ### Logistic Regression
 To begin this function I dropped one species and the features of the species I was not studying, eg., habitat.
+I used standardScalar to normalise the features of the penguins before applying the machine learning model.
+Fit.transform was used to split the group into a test and train group.
+The subsequent LogisticRegression algortihm scored a perfect 1, therefore the two species are different on the features of bill length, depth and flipper length.

 # Scipy-Stats